250207_EBA-CL_WebHeader_RT1_D-Sub

 Events that may give rise to exclusion comprise in particular:

-• Termination of access to TARGET2/TIPS.
+• Termination of access to TARGET/TIPS

 Suspension

-A participant may be suspended if non-compliance with the ongoing criteria for participation cannot be otherwise mitigated, e.g. in the case of relocation outside SEPA.
+A participant may be suspended if non-compliance with the ongoing criteria for participation cannot be mitigated, e.g. in the case of relocation outside SEPA.

 Withdrawal